“The signing of Éric García is very good, La Masia has DNA”

 Oscar Mingueza, defender of the Spanish under-21 team, highlighted, in the preview of the European semi-finals of the category against Portugal, that several players on the team have “a lot of experience & rdquor; in matches of this caliber and that this is a “very important & rdquor; in order to get a pass to the final as it helps to deal with “nerves and pressure & rdquor ;.

-A Mingueza that he can go from the right back to the center of the defense, the most common position for him until he arrived this season, due to the suspension of a Hugo Guillamón of which he pondered his figure.
+A Mingueza that he can go from the right back to the center of the defense, the most common position for him until he arrived this season, due to the suspension due to a penalty of a Hugo Guillamón of which he pondered his figure.

 “He is a very important player for the team and very mature.
 Since he learned that he could not play, he has made the team concentrate and that it is as it should be.
 Even though he can’t play, everything that & rdquor; has contributed is very noticeable, he commented.